 Written by an experienced start-up founder – this New York Times Best Seller explains how the fault of many start-up companies is in failing to understand what their customers actually want.
 To put this right, ‘The Lean Startup’ suggests that you strip it all back to a simple MVP, based directly on customer feedback – and scale from there.

 Creating a ‘viral’ product is no easy feat.
 How do you get thousands, or even millions, of people to pay attention to your brand?
-‘Contagious’ will show you exactly how to grab the attention of the masses, and how to encourage them to excitedly share your product.
-The book describes how to use things like emotional arousal, social currency and storytelling to make your products catch on.
+‘Contagious’ will show you exactly how to grab the attention of the masses and how to encourage them to excitedly share your product.
+The book describes how to use things like emotional arousal, social currency, and storytelling to make your products catch on.

-This best-selling book by cognitive scientist, Donald Norman, is a must-read for entrepreneurs and project managers alike.
+This best-selling book by a cognitive scientist, Donald Norman, is a must-read for entrepreneurs and project managers alike.
 Discussing the psychology of everyday things, the book addresses how simplicity is key.
-If a product clearly communicates what it is, and how it’s meant to be used – customers will psychologically be more inclined to use it.
+If a product clearly communicates what it is and how it’s meant to be used – customers will psychologically be more inclined to use it.
 It’s all about intuitive guidance… and that should be the goal of any product manager.

 If you want people to care about your product, you have to give them a good reason.
-This book covers how to get people's attention while creating the simplest, most effective message for any media-type.
-It outlines seven “universal story points” that people respond to, and how to use them for better marketing.
+This book covers how to get people's attention while creating the simplest, most effective message for any media type.
+It outlines seven “universal story points” that people respond to and how to use them for better marketing.

-Why do some ideas gain traction, while others simply don't?
-This book explains what makes ideas sticky, and how to make yours stickier.
+Why do some ideas gain traction while others simply don't?
+This book explains what makes ideas sticky and how to make yours stickier.
 It highlights tricks such as creating curiosity gaps and using the Velcro Theory of Memory.
 It also includes stories of people who used the underlying principles for making things stick to achieve great success.

-If ice cream sales and homicide rates both increase during summer, does that mean ice cream consumption causes violence?
+If ice cream sales and homicide rates increase during summer, does that mean ice cream consumption causes violence?
 Of course not.
 But it's easy to misunderstand what your data is really saying.
 While statistical concepts like correlation and regression analysis have traditionally bored most people to tears, this book delves into them in a way that's both interesting and accessible.

 A classic best-seller and an essential product management tool.
 The seven habits include gems like “begin with the end in mind” and “seek first to understand, then to be understood.”
 The book has sold over 25 million copies – so it must be good!